wafibismail/cadi-robot/README.md

   - `SquattingCompleteRobot` - Enables the `CompleteRobot` to perform squats, and nothing more
     - `HandWashingSquattingCompleteRobot` - A subclass of `SquattingCompleteRobot`.
 It enables the `SquattingCompleteRobot` to wash its hands, and nothing more

-Class diagram shown earlier for OCP:
+Class diagram to demonstrate the above (also shown earlier for OCP):

 <img src=PUML/OcpExample.png>